Creating content and setting up your website is like renting a store at the mall and stocking it with items.

 I use multiple different programs/tools for creating infographics.
 It all depends on which type of infographic I want to create.

 In the video below I’ll cover each of the four programs I use frequently to create infographics.
 From this 20 minute

 PowerPoint / Keynote

 Since I’m a Microsoft girl, I love PowerPoint, but you can do similar things with Apple’s Keynote program.
 PowerPoint gives me the most control over the creation of my infographic.
 And with it’s Smart Art ability, I can create infographics that look professional quickly.

 If you don’t want to pay the yearly subscription to Office products, you can use Google Slides.
 It’s a fast and quick solution to create infographics in a snap.

-If you’re design challenged and need a bit of help, Canva is your go to solution!
+If you’re designing infographics and need a bit of help, Canva is your go-to solution!
 It’s great for traditional infographics and already has templates you can use right out of the box.

-For content creators that don’t have a creative bone in their body, Piktochart is your go to solution!
-It’s main goal is to help you create infographics, flyers or presentations.
+For content creators that don’t have a creative bone in their body, Piktochart is your go-to solution!
+Its main goal is to help you in creating infographics, flyers or presentations.
 It has drag and drop capabilities, professionally designed color palettes and hundreds of icons to choose from.

 Where to Get Icons and Flat Images for Infographics

-For creators who want more control of their infographic, there are multiple websites to use for icons and flat images.
+For creators who want more control of their infographic design, there are multiple websites to use for icons and flat images.